 Everyone wants to know the secret to starting a successful business.
 Hiring great employees is a critical part of what it takes to be successful.
 But having a good company culture is much more than hiring the best people for your business.
 Creating a successful onboarding experience for new hires is also important.
 Thus, you can train new employees and enable them to gain momentum.
 No matter what type of job you’re in, streamlining the hiring process will help you retain new employees.
 Also, a well-structured onboarding process can make a huge difference for a new employee, from improving their knowledge and skills to boosting their morale.
 This leads to a happier staff, better job quality and longer life as an organization.
-Here are 7 ways to create an effective hiring strategies for your new hires:
+Here are 7 ways to create an effective hiring strategy for your new hires:

 The most stressful part about joining a new company and starting a new job is not feeling comfortable, accepted, and part of the team.
 “Who am I going to have lunch with?”
 Even the thought of ” causes stress for the employee on the first working day.
 Therefore, sharing company expectations, cultural norms, and even jokes among employees with new employees is very important for their comfort.

 On the employee’s first day of work, explain what the company expects of them and what they will learn from the company about meeting their career goals.